immigrationstory/uk/en-gb/tools/ilr-calculator.md

     if (delayedEntry > 180) {
       qualifyingPeriodStartDate = physicalEntryDate;
       observation = document.createElement("li");
-      observation.appendChild(document.createTextNode("Your physical entry date into the UK is " + delayedEntry + " days (which is more than 180 days) after your leave was granted; thus the start date of your qualifying period for this ILR application is " + qualifyingPeriodStartDate.toLocaleDateString() + "."));
+      observation.appendChild(document.createTextNode("Your physical entry date into the UK is " + delayedEntry + " days (which is more than 180 days) after your leave was granted; thus the start date of your qualifying period for this ILR application is " + qualifyingPeriodStartDate.toLocaleDateString() + " which was when you entered the UK."));
       observations.appendChild(observation);
     } else if (delayedEntry < 0) {
       qualifyingPeriodStartDate = firstVisaStartDate;
       observation = document.createElement("li");
       observation.appendChild(document.createTextNode("Your physical entry date into the UK is earlier than the start date of your relevant grant of leave for this ILR application.
-We assume this is because you were already in the UK before, but on a different and unrelated visa."));
+We assume this is because you were already in the UK before, but on a different and unrelated visa.
+Your qualifying period start date is thus " + qualifyingPeriodStartDate.toLocaleDateString() + " which was when your visa was granted."));
       observations.appendChild(observation);
     } else if (delayedEntry == 0) {
       qualifyingPeriodStartDate = firstVisaStartDate;
       observation = document.createElement("li");
-      observation.appendChild(document.createTextNode("Your qualifying period start date is " + qualifyingPeriodStartDate.toLocaleDateString() + "."));
+      observation.appendChild(document.createTextNode("Your qualifying period start date is " + qualifyingPeriodStartDate.toLocaleDateString() + " which was when your visa was granted, the same date as when you physically entered the UK."));
       observations.appendChild(observation);
       observation = document.createElement("li");
     } else {